browserengineering/book/book/embeds.md

         display_list.extend(cmds)
 ```

-Note that the `Transform` shifts over the child frame contents so that
+The `Transform` shifts over the child frame contents so that its
-its top-left corner starts where the actual `iframe` element is laid
+top-left corner starts in the right place,[^content-box] while
-out.
-Well---its position, plus 1 pixel, to account for the two pixel
-border:[^content-box]
+`paint_outline` adds the border and `paint_visual_effects` clips
+content outside the viewable area of the iframe.
+Conveniently, we've
+already implemented all of these features and can simply trigger them
+from our browser CSS file:

 [^content-box]: This book doesn't go into the details of the [CSS box
 model][box-model], but the `width` and `height` attributes of an
-iframe refer to the *content box*, and adding 2 yields the *border
+iframe refer to the *content box*, and adding the border width yields
-box*.
+the *border box*.

 [box-model]: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model